Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: GPD closure test

 To ensure that the tuning procedure is not limited by sampling artifacts, the CFF pseudo-data used in closure tests should densely cover the phase space of interest.
 This reflects the situation in an experimental extraction, where the inversion begins from a smooth, continuous CFF representation—most naturally provided by a global DNN fit to the measured cross sections and asymmetries.
 Preliminary studies are therefore used to determine an $x$– and $(\xi,t,Q^2)$–grid that is fine enough to avoid discretization-induced error while remaining computationally tractable.

-The first step in the tuning process is to perform single-sample trials to verify that the linear PV integral transform can reproduce the analytic test GPD with essentially machine precision across the kinematic domain.
+The first step in the tuning process is to perform single-sample trials to verify that the linear PV integral transform can reproduce the analytic test GPD with high numerical accuracy across the kinematic domain.
 After this baseline is established, a large set (e.g., 200) of identical replicas is run without adding simulated experimental noise.
 These noiseless replicas isolate the intrinsic algorithmic error of the inversion—i.e., the error associated solely with numerical discretization, network capacity, and the PV kernel.
 Hyperparameters are then adjusted until this algorithmic error becomes negligible compared with the uncertainties expected from realistic CFF inputs.

 In practice, we do not form Eq.~\eqref{eq:Tikhonov-normal} explicitly; instead, the PV operator is implemented as a differentiable layer and Eq.~\eqref{eq:Tikhonov-functional} is minimized by gradient descent.
 The variation in $\lambda_x$ in the closure test is a critical first phase of tuning.
-For very small $\lambda_x$, the network reproduces $\Re e\mathcal{H}_{\rm true}$ essentially perfectly, but the reconstructed $H^{(+)}$ can develops unphysical wiggles in $x$ that are invisible to the PV projection.
+For very small $\lambda_x$, the network reproduces $\Re e\mathcal{H}_{\rm true}$ to high numerical accuracy, but the reconstructed $H^{(+)}$ can develop unphysical wiggles in $x$ that are invisible to the PV projection.
 For very large $\lambda_x$ the curvature penalty dominates, driving $H^{(+)}$ toward a function with nearly vanishing second derivative (approximately linear in $x$), and the fit to $\Re e\mathcal{H}_{\rm true}$ deteriorates.

 Between these extremes there is an intermediate window of $\lambda_x$ for which both the projected CFFs and the underlying GPD are well reproduced.
 In this regime the curvature penalty damps only those modes that are poorly constrained by the PV kernel, while leaving the large-scale structure of $H^{(+)}$ essentially unchanged.
-The value of $\lambda_x$ used in the main analysis is chosen in this window, by requiring that $\Ree\mathcal{H}_{\rm true}$ be fitted within numerical precision and that the root-mean squared (RMS) deviation between the reconstructed $H^{(+)}$ and the analytic $H^{(+)}_{\rm true}$ remain small compared to the natural scale of the GPD.
+The value of $\lambda_x$ used in the main analysis is chosen in this window, by requiring that $\Ree\mathcal{H}_{\rm true}$ be fitted within the chosen numerical tolerance and that the root-mean squared (RMS) deviation between the reconstructed $H^{(+)}$ and the analytic $H^{(+)}_{\rm true}$ remain small compared to the natural scale of the GPD.